bcmills/go2go/typelist.md

 complex to describe and reason about, but also limits the future extensibility of the language.
-Without this semantic mismatch, the Type Parameters design could be extended to allow type variables themselves as constraints, with the meaning that “the argument must be a [subtype][] of the constraint type”.
-However, if the meaning of an interface varies depending on whether it is a type or a constraint the [substitution lemma][] would no longer hold: a type-list interface passed as parameter `Τ` and interpreted as a proper interface type would match _any_ [subtype][] of `T`, including a type-list interface naming any subset of `T`'s type list, but upon substituting `T`'s actual type for the constraint, it would no longer allow those interface subtypes.
+Without this semantic mismatch, the Type Parameters design could be extended to allow type variables themselves as constraints, with the meaning that “the argument _is_ or _implements_ the constraint type”, or perhaps “the argument _is assignable to_ the constraint type”.
+However, if the meaning of an interface varies depending on whether it is a type or a constraint the [substitution lemma][] would no longer hold: a type-list interface passed as parameter `Τ` and interpreted as a proper interface type would match any type that “implements” `T` — including a type-list interface naming any subset of `T`'s type list — but upon substituting `T`'s actual type for the constraint, it would no longer allow those interface types.

-In contrast, The built-in `comparable` constraint, if allowed as an ordinary interface type, would have the same properties as other interface types: it is a subtype of itself, and the `==` and `!=` operations are defined uniformly and meaningfully for every pair of `comparable` values.
+In contrast, the built-in `comparable` constraint, if allowed as an ordinary interface type, would have the same properties as other interface types: the `==` and `!=` operations are defined uniformly and meaningfully for every pair of `comparable` values, so the type `comparable` itself guarantees the operations enabled by the `comparable` constraint.

 ## Type lists miss the opportunity to address general use-cases.